Radu Voina

-Radu Voina (born 29 July 1950 in Șaeș, Mureș County) is a Romanian former handball player and current head coach.
+Radu Voina (born 29 July 1950) is a Romanian former handball player and current head coach.

 Playing career

 He competed in the 1972 Summer Olympics, in the 1976 Summer Olympics, and the 1980 Summer Olympics.

 In 1972, he won the bronze medal with the Romanian team.
 He played four matches.

 Four years later, he won the silver medal as part of the Romanian team.
 He played all five matches and scored five goals.

 In 1980, he was a member of the Romania men's national handball team which won the bronze medal.
 He played four matches and scored four goals.

 In the 1974 World Men's Handball Championship edition, Radu Voina became world champion with Romania.

 In 1977, he won the EHF Champions League with Steaua Bucharest.

 He won the gold medal at the World University games in 1973 (Sweden), 1975 (Romania), 1977 (Poland).

 Coaching career

 Voina began his coaching career with Steaua, he led them to nine national championships and one EHF Champions League final.
 He then led Romania to a bronze medal at the 1984 Summer Olympics in Los Angeles.
 He has coached among others French sides ASL Robertsau, Sélestat Alsace, RC Strasbourg, and the Romanian national men's handball team (twice), and the Romanian national women's handball team.
 Between February 2009 and May 2010 he was also the head coach of CS Oltchim Râmnicu Vâlcea.

 In the 2009–2010 season, he managed to qualify his team CS Oltchim Râmnicu Vâlcea in the Women's EHF Champions League Final for the first time in the history of the club.
 Unfortunately his side lost to Viborg HK.

 Voina coached the Romanian national team to a third-place finish in the 2010 European Women's Handball Championship.

 At the end of the season, Radu Voina decided to take a break so he didn't renew his expired contract with CS Oltchim Râmnicu Vâlcea, but he remained the coach of Romania.

 In March 2011, he replaced Anja Andersen on the bench of the Romanian team CS Oltchim Râmnicu Vâlcea.

 His contracts with both Romania and Oltchim expired in June 2012 and Voina decided not to renew them.